sjgilbert/iScotsApp/README.md

 # iScotsApp

 ##High Priority Items

-* @sam Look into gameplay.
-Fix it up so that it is more game-like.
-* @csass fix "buttons stay large until you click away from them" bug (Fixed)
-* @csass match up cooldown image times to the actual length of the cooldown (Fixed)
 * @pickUp @all Testing.
 Testing.
 Testing.
 * @pickUp @all Look at and fix up documentation.
-* @clf Change "hospital notification" so that it is a larger size and readable on the screen.
-* @clf Edit red/green bar on "hospital notification."
 * @all Clean up your code.
 Specifically, Update and Draw methods in GameScreen.

 ##Known Bugs + Issues
-* #p1 blinks + tail wagging occur at the same time (cs)
-* #p1 buttons stay large until you click away from them (cs)
 * #p2 tail + eyes dissapear on hospitalization
 * #p1 After hitting the "refresh" button, the pet is still crying even though its levels are all high. (clf)
 * #p1 The 24 hour wait doesn't refresh when the pet is revived.
 At least not with the reset button. (clf)